libeks/go-scene-renderer/README.md

 * Add more intense gradients, like Bezier, etc
 * Find Lab color space transformation code, try that out
 * Add Perlin noise-based scenes
+* Be smarter about palette building based on how many pixels will need to change
+	* Consider the distributions of gradient values in frame